 Page 1 of 1

-The Jewish celebration of Chanukah is often associated with the Christian holiday of Christmas, but that association has little to do with the significance of each holiday and more to do with the timing.
+The Jewish celebration of Hanukah is often associated with the Christian holiday of Christmas, but that association has little to do with the significance of each holiday and more to do with the timing.
 Each is celebrated at the end of the year when the holiday season has hit full swing.
-But much like the story of Christmas, the story of Chanukah is a rich one.
+But much like the story of Christmas, the story of Hanukah is a rich one.

 Today, Good Hope Baptist Church is honoring Pastor E.J.
 Tomlinson and his dedication to the ministry for over 32 years.
 Coming into the ministry at the tender age of 25, Tomlinson says he was a young boy who has grown with this ministry.
 His long time wife of 28 years, Stephanie, and their dear son, Cornelius, have stood by Pastor Tomlinson as he has watched the face of his congregation transform over the years.
 Tomlinson has been noted as the 3rd longest person to pastor over a single congregation in Newton County.

 Newly appointed Pastor George Lanier shares the rich history of Grace United Methodist Church.
 Grace Methodist has been a part of the Covington community for more than 150 years.
 A predominately African American church Grace United Methodist knows what it takes to survive in the 21st century church.

 New on the scene and ready to impact the community of Newton County, Connexion Church is here to stay.
 Under the leadership of Pastor Andrew Covington, this progressive ministry is proud to announce that they are under a new roof.
 Kicking off its first service Nov.
 9, Connexion church is building a legacy.

 Participating in Penance, also known as Reconciliation, is a significant part of the growing process for Christians across the globe.